catalyst-cooperative/open-energy-data-for-all/episodes/working-with-diverse-filetypes.md

 |   another warning |                                   Hey!
 Watch out! |
 ```

-The first row of this table is letting us know that when we queried and saved this data from the API, we only got the first 5000 rows of data - yikes!
+The first row of this table is letting us know that when the postdoc queried and saved this data from the API, he only got the first 5,000 rows of data.
 We'll tackle this problem in a later episode, but for now let's investigate the data that we do have saved locally.

 :::::::: challenge

-### Challenge 2: handling nested JSONs
+### Challenge 3: handling nested JSONs

 Fill in the blanks in the code below to read in the `data` from the `eia923_2022.json` file into a Pandas DataFrame.